Holgzac6/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   `x-rotation` - Rotate around the x-axis, in some cases special rules apply here see below (gimbal lock)
 -   `y-rotation` - Rotate around the y-axis, in some cases special rules apply here see below (gimbal lock)
--   `y-rotation` - Rotate around the y-axis, in some cases special rules apply here see below (gimbal lock)
+-   `z-rotation` - Rotate around the z-axis, in some cases special rules apply here see below (gimbal lock)
 -   `x-offset` - Offset along the x-axis
 -   `y-offset` - Offset along the y-axis
 -   `z-offset` - Offset along the z-axis